Turney Foshee: email@example.com

 Download: Southern States Regional Energy Profiles (Updated July 1, 2016)

-LEGISLATIVE PRIMER: RECENT COAL RELATED LEGISLATION IN THE UNITED STATES
+LEGISLATIVE PRIMER: COAL-RELATED LEGISLATION IN THE UNITED STATES

 The primer serves as a resource that highlights recently-enacted coal legislation relating to extraction, resource utilization, fiscal issues, technology development, grid reliability and emissions concerns as well as incentives for carbon dioxide (CO₂) capture and storage and CO₂-enhanced oil recovery technology deployment.
-The document is regularly updated to contain recent and pending legislation.
+The document is regularly updated to contain recently enacted legislation.

 A GUIDE TO STATE OIL & GAS REGULATORY ENTITIES IN THE SOUTH